 In Hampshire and the Isle of Wight, Hampshire Constabulary are the first point of call for initial contact from a victim or representative wanting to use the community trigger.
 Raising a community trigger can be done by calling Hampshire Constabulary on 101.
 We will assess the eligibility of any community trigger requests.

 The 1998 Crime and Disorder Act acknowledges that the causes of crime and disorder are complex and varied and that achieving a reduction in crime and disorder should therefore not be a matter solely for the police.
 As a result the act established Community Safety Partnerships (CSPs) between the Police, Local Authorities, the Voluntary Sector, local residents and businesses and made them jointly responsible for reducing crime and disorder.

 In north Hampshire, one strategic Community Safety Partner has been established to cover Basingstoke and Deane, Hart and Rushmoor with the aim of creating safer communities, reducing crime, and reducing the fear of crime in the area.
-The Portfolio Holder for Communities and Community Safety, Cllr Simon Bound, represents Basingstoke and Deane Borough Council on the CSP.
+The Cabinet Member for Communities, Partnerships and Inclusion Cllr John Mckay represents Basingstoke and Deane Borough Council on the CSP

 Strategic Assessments are assessments of crime and disorder, which allow Community Safety Partnerships to respond more effectively to the community, plan activity, allocate resources and deliver activities that focus on priorities and achieve results.
 The Strategic Assessment informs the annual Partnership Plan, which then details how partners will work to tackle identified priorities throughout the year.

 Receive information on council services, news and events by email.Subscribe